ekartsonakis/service_monitor/README.md

 Please note that this service is meaningful only if your monitored service is not failing itself but it keeps its status "running" without serving its original purpose.
 If you have a self failing service, systemd can handle it if you work with service systemd options like  `Restart=on-failure`.

+Better than Monit?
+===
+* No external package needed
+* No need to stop/start monitoring.
+Monitoring service is dependent on the monitored service and it is controlled by systemd
+* Build your checks as simple or complicated you like

 Installation
 ===